 Sharing progress and prospects with stakeholders in Tanzania

-In November 2016, BG Tanzania, a wholly owned subsidiary of Royal Dutch Shell, held its Bi-Annual Stakeholder Roundtable session in Dar es Salaam.
+In November 2016, BG Tanzania, a wholly-owned subsidiary of Shell Plc, held its Bi-Annual Stakeholder Roundtable session in Dar es Salaam.
 Over a hundred stakeholders from the Tanzania government, private sector, donor community, civil society, and faith-based organisations joined together to discuss BGs activities in Tanzania.

 The purpose of this event was to offer an open, effective and transparent platform for sharing knowledge, and hearing feedback on BG’s activities and its contribution to Tanzania’s development.
 For example, the audience saw how BG Tanzania’s exploration work in Blocks 1 and 4 was progressing.
 They also learnt what it takes to develop a Liquefied Natural Gas (LNG) plant project.
 And there was also a discussion on how BG’s social investment programmes have been designed to support government efforts in optimising local participation in the oil and gas sector.

 Encouraging local participation

 As part of BG Tanzania’s commitment to promoting local employment, there are a number of initiatives in place that aim to improve the skills of local people.
 This will ensure local communities are empowered to take advantage of the opportunities that exist within and around the oil and gas sector.
 Getting to see the potential opportunities in the LNG plant, onshore support facilities and offshore operations, helped the audience to visualise these prospects.